Buchwald–Hartwig amination: History

 These results established the so-called "first generation" of Buchwald–Hartwig catalyst systems.
 The following years saw development of more sophisticated phosphine ligands that allowed extension to a larger variety of amines and aryl groups.
 Aryl iodides, chlorides, and triflates eventually became suitable substrates, and reactions run with weaker bases at room temperature were developed.
 These advances are detailed in the Scope section below, and the extension to more complex systems remains an active area of research.

 Mechanism

-The reaction mechanism for this reaction has been demonstrated to proceed through steps similar to those known for palladium catalyzed C-C coupling reactions.
+The reaction mechanism for this reaction has been demonstrated to proceed through steps similar to those known for palladium catalyzed CC coupling reactions.
 Steps include oxidative addition of the aryl halide to a Pd(0) species, addition of the amine to the oxidative addition complex, deprotonation followed by reductive elimination.
-An unproductive side reaction can compete with reductive elimination wherein the amide undergoes beta hydride elimination to yield the hydrodehalogenated arene and an imine product.
+An unproductive side reaction can compete with reductive elimination wherein the amide undergoes beta-hydride elimination to yield the hydrodehalogenated arene and an imine product.

 Throughout the development of the reaction the group sought to identify reaction intermediates through fundamental mechanistic studies.
 These studies have revealed a divergent reaction pathways depending on whether monodentate or chelating phosphine ligands are employed in the reaction, and a number of nuanced influences have been revealed (especially concerning the dialkylbiaryl phosphine ligands developed by Buchwald).

 The catalytic cycle proceeds as follows: